cristaloleg/awesome-manifesto/README.md

   - less info about irrelevant stuff
 - [ ] 2-3 week sprints
   - have an achievable sprint goal
+  - UPD: deppends on team/project, might be unuseful
 - [ ] per sprint roles
   - it's quite comfortable time bounds
 - [ ] only urgent topics are face-to-face